-Frequently Asked Questions about Modifications for Students with Disabilities
+Frequently Asked Questions about Accommodating Students with Disabilities

 While this FAQ was written to answer the questions of faculty, it also offers students information about accommodations for their college activities.